maitrinh62235/maitrinhportfolio/README.md

 ---

-## 👩‍💻 About Me
+## 👋 About Me

-Hi there!
-I’m **Trinh Nguyen Mai**, a passionate **Data Analyst** with a focus on turning data into strategic insights.
-I'm currently pursuing a **Bachelor’s degree in Management of Information Systems** at the **University of Economics and Laws (VNU-HCM)**, expected to graduate in **May 2025**.
+Hello!
+I’m **Trinh Nguyen Mai**, a **data analyst** who thrives at the intersection of business understanding and technical expertise.
+I am currently a final-year student at the **University of Economics and Laws (VNU-HCM)**, pursuing a **Bachelor’s degree in Management of Information Systems**, expected to graduate in **May 2025**.

-With strong technical skills in **Power BI**, **SQL**, **Python**, and **Excel**, I’ve delivered impactful data solutions in real-world projects and internships.
-I thrive in fast-paced environments, love solving business problems through analytics, and enjoy building data systems that empower teams to make smarter decisions.
+I specialize in building **data-driven solutions** that improve decision-making and business performance.
+With hands-on experience using **Power BI, SQL, Python, and R**, I design robust dashboards, optimize data pipelines, and develop machine learning models that uncover actionable insights.

-This portfolio showcases selected projects and experiences that reflect my journey and capabilities as a future-ready data professional.
+As someone who's passionate about **problem-solving, automation, and continuous learning**, I’ve worked in cross-functional teams to support product optimization, fraud detection, and performance tracking.
+My goal is to contribute to high-impact analytics teams—like at MoMo or other tech-forward companies—by combining analytical rigor with a user-focused mindset.

 ---

-## 📌 Table of Contents
+## 📁 Table of Contents

 1. [Portfolio Projects](#portfolio-projects)
 2. [Skills & Tools](#skills--tools)